FrostyX/fedora-magazine/2021-march.md

 ## DroidCam
-We are living through confusing times being isolated at our homes and the majority of our interactions with friends and coworkers takes place on some video conference platform.
+We are living through confusing times, being isolated at our homes, and the majority of our interactions with friends and coworkers takes place on some video conference platform.
 Don't waste your money on an overpriced webcam if you carry one in your pocket already.
 [DroidCam][droidcam] lets you pair your phone with a computer and use it as a dedicated webcam.
 The connection can be done through a USB cable or over WiFi.
-Droidcam provides remote control of the camera and allows zooming, using autofocus, toggling the LED light, and other neat features.
+Droidcam provides remote control of the camera and allows zooming, using autofocus, toggling the LED light, and other convenient features.

 ![DroidCam][droidcam-img]